sylam/riskflow/README.md

 # RiskFlow
-An xVA quantitative library written in pure python using tensorflow.
+An xVA quantitative library written in pure python using pytorch

 ## Installation